ZhgChg.Li

 APP_STORE_CONNECT_API_KEY_PATH: "${{ runner.temp }}/${{ env.APP_STORE_CONNECT_API_KEY_FILE_NAME }}"

-run: |
+run: \\|

 ....

-Fastlane will automatically retrieve and use it.
+Fastlane can automatically obtain and use it.

 The following is an example introduction: